zhangdie12138/COVID-19Sampling/README.md

 ## Data availablity
 ### Demographics and COVID-19 data
 Population data access can be requested [here](www.worldpop.org).
-Aggregated population were seen in the file 'CommunityAttr.csv'.
+Aggregated population were seen in the file 'CommunityAttr.xlsx'.
 COVID-19 data used in the study have been detailed in Supplementary Information.

 ### Mobile phone signaling data